nestoregon/alphabot2pi_simulation/README.md

 ![#365FB3](https://placehold.it/15/365FB3/000000?text=+) `HSV: 220, 70%, 70%`, `HEX: 365FB3`, `RGB: 54, 95, 179`

 Create the ball inside the simulation.
-Everything is ready to use the simulation!
+Everything is ready!

 Select the last terminal window.
 * **Task 1: Manual Mode** Use the keys to manually control the robot